-The Beatles were different than other groups.
-They didn’t include many of their singles on their albums, even when they came from the same recording sessions.
-Plus, there were major differences between British and American albums.
+That policy on singles didn’t hold in America, and there were major differences between British and American albums.
 Despite all the criticism Capitol Records has received over how they put the albums together, sometimes their choices were good.

 British albums normally had 14 songs, and U.S. albums usually only had 11 or 12.
-Capitol used this as an opportunity to “save” some songs, and then make new albums by combining them with singles that hadn’t been placed on previous albums.
-That’s how we got American albums that didn’t even exist in England, especially…Something New and Beatles VI.
+Capitol used this as an opportunity to “save” some album tracks, and then make new albums by combining them with singles that hadn’t been placed on previous albums.
+That’s how we got American albums that didn’t even exist in England, especially…The Beatles’ Second Album, Something New and Beatles VI.

 Then in 1966 came “Yesterday”…and Today.
-Above is my 1995 promo CD that actually features the infamous “butcher” cover, which was the original cover for the album.
+Above is my 1995 promo CD that actually features a version of the infamous “butcher cover”, which was the original cover for the album.
 Negative reaction to it from radio stations and reviewers caused Capitol to recall the album and change the cover to a harmless photo of The Beatles and a steamer trunk.
 Musically, the album has a lot of good songs, but it’s a real Frankenstein’s monster, pieced together from many parts.
 It has the singles “We Can Work It Out” & “Day Tripper”.
 Three songs from the yet-to-be-released Revolver…”I’m Only Sleeping”, “Doctor Robert”, & “And Your Bird Can Sing”.
 Two songs from Help…”Yesterday” & “Act Naturally”.
 Plus, there are four songs from Rubber Soul…”Drive My Car”, “Nowhere Man”, “If I Needed Someone”, and “What Goes On”.

 The Beatles decided that beginning with Sgt.
 Pepper’s Lonely Hearts Club Band, British and American albums would contain exactly the same songs.
 But, let’s take a look at some of the albums that were missing singles, before and after Sgt.
 Pepper.
 These were songs intentionally left off…by The Beatles.